Distance: 41 miles one way

 I learned about this ride in the nicest way.
 I walked into a shop in Sutter Creek to do a little browsing, and I happened to be kitted out.
 The proprietor said, “You looking for a good route?” and pointed me to this one.
 I left the store and drove straight to the ride.
 It’s a classic climb and decent up into and back down out of the Sierra.
 Along the way you’ll meet 3 entrancing crossings of the Mokelumne River and 4 mountain towns that run the gamut from little city (Jackson) to nothing-but-general-store (West Point).

 This route does a lot of climbing.
 Not one foot of it is especially steep, but there’s a lot of it.
-You will be climbing pretty much without a break for the first 17 miles, and there’s plenty of climbing after that.
-My computer recorded 6200 ft vert, so as always take Mapmyride’s elevation gain figures with a handful of salt.
+You will be climbing pretty much without a break for the first 17 miles, and there’s plenty of climbing after that, with overall climbing stats well over our 100 ft/mile benchmark.
 But it can’t be all up, and this ride features one of the fastest, smoothest slalom descents I know of.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 This route follows the model for the classic Hwy 49 loop ride: Take off from a point on 49, climb eastward until you hit that north/south road that goes by many names but runs pretty continuously about 15-20 miles east of 49, ride north or south on it, then find a road that goes west and returns to 49.
 You can probably map out a dozen such rides, and they’d all be good (see more in Adding Miles).
 They typically leave you with an unpleasant leg along Hwy 49 to close the loop, as this one does.